When they ask me how I knew that my true love is true ...

 In other words, this experience offered a wealth of communication lessons.

-We see, time and time again, in our rapidly changing and challenging world of supply, demand, and serious competition ā€” the necessity for a holistic approach to communication.
+We see, time and time again, in our rapidly changing and challenging world of supply, demand, and competition ā the necessity for a holistic approach to communication:

-As human beings, we can't feel secure in situations that leave our communications up to the inspiration, convenience, or mood of the moment ā€” and security is one of our most basic needs.
+As human beings, we can't feel secure in relationships based on commuication that is just left up to the inspiration, convenience, or mood of the moment ā and security is one of our most basic human needs.

 Even if you're an online solo-entrepreneur, you need structures and standards to create that sense of security for yourself and for everyone you deal with.

-Trying to do it all without good skills and systems, day after day, prevents you from consistently turning a beautiful concept into the right message in the right medium.
+you from consistently turning a beautiful concept into the right message in the right medium.

 That's a loss to us all.